 - 5 Tablespoons butter

-- 32 oz cream cheese 4 bricks, only full fat, PHILADELPHIA brand at room temperature
+- 32 ounce cream cheese 4 bricks, only full fat, PHILADELPHIA brand at room temperature

 - 1 ½ cups granulated white sugar